RedPointGlobal/redpoint-rpi/README.md

 ---

+## AI-Assisted Operations

+RPI ships with built-in support for AI-assisted operations via [MCP (Model Context Protocol)](https://modelcontextprotocol.io) and a JSON Schema for IDE autocomplete.

+- **`values.schema.json`** — Bundled with the chart.
+Provides IDE autocomplete in VS Code/IntelliJ, and Helm-native validation that catches invalid platform names, provider values, and missing dependencies before deployment.
+No setup required.
+- **`@redpoint-rpi/helm-mcp`** — An MCP server published as an npm package that enables AI assistants like Claude to validate configurations, generate overrides files, render templates, explain values, and diagnose deployment issues.

+See [readme-mcp.md](docs/readme-mcp.md) for setup instructions and available tools.

+---

 ## Customizing This Helm Chart

 The chart uses a **two-tier values system**: you maintain a small overrides file with only your customizations, and the chart manages all internal defaults.
-See [readme-values.md](readme-values.md) for a full explanation.
+See [readme-values.md](docs/readme-values.md) for a full explanation.

 ### 1. Environment overrides (preferred)

-Common settings — image references, credentials, replicas, resources, providers — are documented in `chart/values.yaml` and the examples in `deployments/`:
+Common settings — image references, credentials, replicas, resources, providers — are documented in `chart/values.yaml` and the examples in `deploy/values/`:

 ```bash
 helm upgrade --install rpi ./chart -f my-overrides.yaml -n redpoint-rpi